TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed_Design_PCB.md

 - **High Voltage Traces Must Be Physically Isolated from User I/O**
 *Rationale:* This is an ethical obligation to ensure safe operation and prevent accidental shock.

-- **System State Indicators (Power, Heat, Fault LEDs) Must Be Accurate**
-*Rationale:* This will reduce any user risks by clearly showing the operating state of the system.
 ### Socio Economic Constraints
 - **Use Components that are Available from Multiple Vendors**
 *Rationale:* This will avoid any supply chain risk issues and help with serviceability.